ai4society/LLM-Planning-Viz/README.md

 # Visualization Tool for LLM-based Planning Literature

 ## Overview
 The field of Large Language Models (LLMs) and Planning has expanded rapidly, with an 850% increase in research papers from 2022 to 2023, and continues to grow in 2024.
-This visualization tool was developed to centralize and clarify the burgeoning literature on this topic.
-Originating from our paper presented at ICAPS 2024, *"[On the Prospects of Incorporating Large Language Models (LLMs) in Automated Planning and Scheduling (APS)](https://arxiv.org/abs/2401.02500)"*, our repository aims to continually update and refine the categorization of relevant research.
+This visualization tool was developed to centralize and categorize the exponentially growing literature on this topic.
+Originating from our paper presented at ICAPS 2024, *"[On the Prospects of Incorporating Large Language Models (LLMs) in Automated Planning and Scheduling (APS)](https://arxiv.org/abs/2401.02500)"*, our repository aims to update and refine the categorization of relevant research continually with the help of crowd-sourcing.

 ## Categories of LLM Use in Planning
 Our work identifies eight distinct categories where LLMs are applied in the field of planning: